lerna-lite/lerna-lite/packages/watch/README.md

       - [`--awf-poll-interval`](#--awf-poll-interval)
       - [`--awf-stability-threshold`](#--awf-stability-threshold)

-> **Note** to limit the number of files being watched, it is recommended to use either [`--ignored`](#--ignored) and/or [`--glob`](#--glob) options.
-For example you probably want to avoid watching `node_modules` and `dist` folders.
+> **Note** to limit the number of files being watched, you might want to take a look at either [`--ignored`](#--ignored) and/or [`--glob`](#--glob) options.
+The `lerna watch` command skips `.git/` and `node_modules/` directories by default.

 ### `--emit-changes-delay`
 Defaults to `200`, time to wait in milliseconds before collecting all file changes and then emitting them into a single watch event.
-The reason for this option to exist is basically to provide enough time for the lerna watch to collect all prior file change and merge them into a single watch change event (chokidar has no grouping feature and emits an event for every single file change) and we want to avoid emitting too many events (especially for a watch that triggers a rebuild).
-This option will come into play when you make a code change that triggers hundred of file changes, you might need to adjust the delay by increasing its value (which is to trigger a large set of changes at the same time, ie variable rename in hundreds of different files).
+The reason for this option to exist is basically to provide enough time for `lerna watch` to collect all prior file changes and merge them into a single watch change event (chokidar has no grouping feature and emits an event for every single file change) and we want to avoid emitting too many events (especially for a watch that triggers a rebuild).
+This option will come into play when you make a code change that triggers hundred of file changes, you might need to adjust the delay by increasing its value (similar library like `Nx` have their `Nx Watch` fixed to `500`).

 ```sh
 $ lerna watch --emit-changes-delay=500 -- <command>